 When you arrive, ask to talk over the programme guidelines.
 Your host family may be more relaxed or strict about the rules than you expect and they may also have a few household rules of their own.

 Remember you are being invited into somebody’s home so it’s nice to offer to help with chores and tidy up after yourself.

-Volunteering in Africa, it’s likely you will wash your clothes by hand.
-Yep that’s right folks!
-I’ve never felt so grateful for my washing machine in my life!
+Volunteering in Zambia, it’s likely you will wash your clothes by hand.

 Your host family receive an allowance to cover their costs and should not ask you for money.